Built with ideas and feedback from hundreds of M&A professionals

 The deal gets done faster by using one process management tools instead of spreadsheet trackers, emails and a data room due diligence.
 Communication is seamless and centralized within the system, and no external communication is required.

 Per-page pricing is extremely expensive; this antiquated model was logical 20 years ago when vendors would come on-site and scan documents onto expensive servers.
 Today, costs are reduced significantly as cloud storage is 2.3 cents per G or 10,000 pages per month.

 Today’s team needs to work in sync so they can conduct comprehensive diligence with less redundancy.
 This reduces errors and shortens timelines by 40%, creating better results and reduces extra work.

 Integration starts very early in the process, as Integration leads should be in early conversations with the deal team as validators when value drivers are identified.
 Items during diligence should be tagged for integration consideration.

 Analytics around diligence is much more valuable than just document tracking.
-The data from diligence requests shows the precise activity on specific diligence issues.
+Software for M&A management shows the precise activity on specific diligence issues.
 This identifies concerns and bottlenecks, and can help make better decisions when advising clients.
 Because all diligence functions are under the same application, information is captured that is otherwise missed when separate apps are used.